choilina16/09-Professional-README-Generator/README.md

 fds

 ## Usage Information
-fd
+fds

 ## Contribution Guidelines
 Pull requests are welcome!
 Make it your own

 ## Test Instructions
-dfds
+fds

 ## License
 MIT

 ## Questions
     Q: Where can I email the developer?
-    A: Please email me at fd.
+    A: Please email me at fds.

     Q: Where can I find more respoistories from this developer?
-    A: Please check out my other repositories at sd
+    A: Please check out my other repositories at fs